-In 2003, David returned to Stone Pillar Studios with his newly formed international “David Rotundo Band”, resulting in the highly popular, critically acclaimed “Blues Ignited” album featuring international guitarist Enrico Crivellaro.
-Rotundo, as well as writing the material for this album, also co-produced it with bassist/engineer Scott.
+In 2003, David returned to Stone Pillar Studios with his newly formed international “David Rotundo Band,” resulting in the highly popular, critically acclaimed “Blues Ignited” album, featuring international guitarist Enrico Crivellaro.

-After much fan demand, in late 2007, David recorded and released his live album – “Live at Roc ‘N Doc’s” which captured the true essence of the band’s high energy live performance.
-In 2008 it was considered in the top twenty blues albums released that year by various community radio stations with the blues format shows.
+In 2007, David recorded and released his live album, “Live at Roc ‘N Doc’s.”
+In 2008, it was considered in the top twenty blues albums released that year by numerous community radio stations with blues format shows.

 In 2009, David released his fourth album, “No Looking Back,” which again featured Enrico Crivellaro on guitar and Jeff Healey’s keyboardist Dave Murphy on organ.
 The album was met with overwhelming response from fans both new and old, as well as music industry acclaim.

 In 2012, having performed regularly with a group of Estonian musicians, David released his first DVD “David Rotundo Live.”

 From 2015-2019, David co-produced and performed in a series of Mexican festivals, including the Annual Blues Festival in Puerto Escondido, and “Blues on the Beach” in Huatulco.
 He has performed at the Huatulco festival every year since its inception in 2012.
 In 2019, David and Lee Oskar performed together in both of these locations.